 Guest posts and press releases

 This reason accounts for 45% of all penalties.
-Google recognizes when the posts or press releases use keywords in anchor text purely for link building.
+Google recognizes when posts or press releases use keywords in anchor text purely for link building.
 These links do not contribute to the user and are in violation go google guidelines.
 So, to avoid being penalized you should avoid using keyword-rich anchor text, avoid straightforward promotions and discard this risky practice.

 PBN and link networks

 As much as 27 % of penalties are caused by this practice.
 This is a clear black hat SEO that is expected to lead to penalties.
 The only way to prevent penalties is to have every link deleted or disavowed.
-The main characteristics of PBN networks are: they use free blogging networks and use the same keywords without variations, they are recent or changed ownership recently, they have weak traffic and low authority.
+The main characteristics of PBN networks are: they use free blogging networks and use the same keywords without variations, they are recent or changed ownership recently, and they have weak traffic and low authority.
 This is why PBNs are easy to spot and are subject to penalties.
 But there are ways to build your PBN links the right way so you can get away without being penalized.

 This form of spam causes 16% of the penalties.
 Google claims not to use this sort of spam as the reason for sanctions but the practice and data do not support this claim.
 This spam is caused by links provided by users in their posts and signatures.
 As they are the result of user activities even trustworthy and reputable sites are victims of this practice.
 Sites can protect themselves by disavowing these links and this practice.